top of page

 The adjective 'insolent' has its etymological roots in the Latin word 'insolentem,' which is the present participle of 'insolere.'
 'Insolere' is composed of 'in,' meaning 'not,' and 'solere,' which means 'to be accustomed to' or 'to be accustomed to doing.'
 Originally, 'insolent' referred to someone who did not behave according to established customs or norms, often in a disrespectful or contemptuous manner.
 Over time, the word evolved in meaning to connote impertinence, rudeness, or a lack of respect for authority or established conventions.
 Thus, etymologically, 'insolent' signifies a departure from accepted norms and manners, leading to behavior that is deemed disrespectful or rude.

-Find the meaning of insolent:
+Quiz: Find the meaning of the adjective insolent:

 Try Again!